Related Content

 A few years ago the journey taken by the service to and Wien was extended to and from Munchen/Munich on a route which also calls in Salzburg and Linz.

-In Poland the 'Chopin' train currently takes a route to/from Warszawa / Warsaw which calls in Krakow.
+In Poland the 'Chopin' train had taken a route to/from Warszawa / Warsaw which calls in Krakow.

-However, on the timetable which commences on Dec 14th 2025, the 'Chopin' train is to be diverted on to as faster more direct route which avoids Krakow.
+However, the 'Chopin' train has now been diverted on to as faster more direct route which avoids Krakow.

-But Krakow isn't to be deprived of its link by direct night trains to/from the likes of Budapest, Munchen, Salzburg, Linz and Wien, as from Dec 14th, a new night train service named the 'Carpatiato is to be added to the timetable.
+But Krakow isn't to be deprived of its link by direct night trains to/from the likes of Budapest, Munchen, Salzburg, Linz and Wien, as a new night train service named the 'Carpatiato has been added to the timetable.

-On departures to/from Budapest, Munchen, Salzburg, Linz and Wien it will be attached to the 'Chopin' train.
+On departures to/from Budapest, Munchen, Salzburg, Linz and Wien it is attached to the 'Chopin' train.

-Then at Bohumin station some additional manoeuvres will be required so that the 'Carpatiato' train can travel to/from Krakow.
+Then at Bohumin station some additional manoeuvres are required so that the 'Carpatiato' train can travel to/from Krakow.

-Plus the 'Carpatiato' service will travel on beyond Krakow to and from the cities of Rzeszow and Przemysl - plus connections are likely to available in Przemysl with trains to from Lviv and Kyiv, though this is still to be confirmed.
+Plus the 'Carpatiato' service travels on beyond Krakow to and from the cities of Rzeszow and Przemysl - plus connections are likely to available in Przemysl with trains to from Lviv and Kyiv, though this is still to be confirmed.

-Hence from December 14th the 'Carpatiato' train will be travelling on these routes:
+Hence the 'Carpatiato' train will now be travelling on these routes:

-The Railjet trains which travel between Wien / Vienna and Venezia / Venice are to take a new route via Graz and will maintain their station calls in Klagenfurt and Villach.
+The Railjet trains which travel between Wien / Vienna and Venezia / Venice are now taking a new route via Graz though they maintain their station calls in Klagenfurt and Villach.

-A new Railjet service will be taking a Wien / Vienna - Graz - Klagenfurt - Villach ↔ Udine - Trieste route
+A new Railjet service is now taking a Wien / Vienna - Graz - Klagenfurt - Villach ↔ Udine - Trieste route

 Heading south it will usually depart Wien Hbf before 07:00 and will be typically scheduled to arrive shortly after 13:30 (1:30pm).